 Understanding NAICS Codes in Government Contracting

-The full, 6-digit NAICS code plays a key role in government contracting.
-NAICS code applications span from registering to do business with the federal government, to determining your business size and conducting market research.
+The full, six-digit primary NAICS code plays a pivotal role in federal government contracting.
+NAICS code applications span from registering to do business with a government agency to determining your business size and conducting market research.
 With such a wide breadth of uses, it can be difficult to get far without understanding and knowing your NAICS codes.

 - Government Market Research